 Twenty years ago, when the average person thought about what life would be like in the year 2020, they often imagined flying cars.
 Though that might not be a reality in a few years, the way that AI is changing transportation is mind-boggling.

 Today, as you read this, self-driving vehicles are being tested and refined by major U.S. and foreign automakers, all powered by AI.
 And the trucking industry is being altered forever.
+With 4,311 fatal large truck and bus accidents in 2015, it’s important that we continually look for safter ways to transport goods.
 What’s being referred to as “autonomous driving technology,” is starting to be used to develop the transportation industry of the future.
 A recent study by PricewaterhouseCoopers says that by 2025, fleet owners could achieve savings of 15% or more a year by using AI-controlled long-haul trucks.

 The medical field has been revolutionized by artificial intelligence, as well as the Entertainment, Communications and Marketing, and Transportation fields.
 These four industries represent some of the most visible and viable AI applications to date.

 So, get ready for a wild ride.
 Buckle up, be observant, and be open to all of the amazing changes ahead brought to us, courtesy of AI.